 Well, what about this letter about Monica Lewinsky?

-Smear, slander, besmirch, say that she is a woman, according to parents that drove her in a carpool that was unstable, emotionally needy.
+Smear, slander, besmirch, say that she is a woman, according to parents, that drove her in a carpool that was unstable, emotionally needy.

-For some reason they said she was attracted to gay men, but uh but dirty tricks to slander this girl and make her out to be a nut.
+But dirty tricks to slander this girl and make her out to be a nut.

-Uh the tabloid reporters I kind of ta contacted were supposed to find out more.
+Yeah, and as if that weren't enough, the tabloid reporters I kind of contacted were supposed to find out more.

-They they were supposed to dig deeper.
+They were supposed to dig deeper.

 And they did dig deeper.